Maximize Muscle Growth with 40 Reps for Hypertrophy

 Challenging Traditional Strength Training

-Performing 40 repetitions in a single set may seem unconventional, especially when traditional strength training often emphasizes lower rep ranges with heavier weights.
-However, research has shown that higher rep ranges can be effective for inducing hypertrophy due to the unique physiological responses they elicit.
+Performing 40 repetitions in a single set may seem unconventional, especially when traditional strength training emphasizes lower rep ranges with heavier weights.
+However, research indicates that higher rep ranges—when total training volume is equated—can be an effective stimulus for hypertrophy due to the metabolic and muscular challenges they generate.

 Comparing High-Rep to Traditional Training